-At the 21:00 minute mark of this video, you will see the Doctor who developed this formula.
+At around the 22:00 minute mark of this video, you will see the Doctor who developed this formula.
 His name is Dr. Charles Brusch and he passed the formula along to us.

-According to many herbalists "Essiac" is comprised of four herbs: Sheep Sorrel, Burdock Root, Slippery Elm Bark, and Turkish Rhubarb Root.
+According to many herbalists "essiac" is comprised of four herbs: Sheep Sorrel, Burdock Root, Slippery Elm Bark, and Turkish Rhubarb Root.
 The recipe is not trademarked and almost every health food store carries it.
-However, this four-herb formula is actually a smaller version of the eight-herb formula originally received and gradually refined by Canadian nurse Rene Caisse.
+However, this four-herb formula is just a smaller version of the eight-herb formula originally received and gradually refined by Canadian nurse Rene Caisse.

-Rene Caisse used this original eight-herb recipe two years later on her aunt, who was terminally ill with stomach and liver cancer.
-She eventually started calling it "eight-herb essiac" (essiac is derived from her last name -- spelled backwards).
-Her aunt recovered and lived another 21 years, meaning that she died only of old age.
-Rene and her aunt's doctor began experimenting with the herbal tea and research began on mice.
+Rene Caisse used this original eight herb essiac recipe two years later on her aunt, who was terminally ill with stomach and liver cancer at the time.
+She eventually started calling it "eight-herb essiac" (essiac is derived from Rene's last name - essiac is "caisse" spelled backwards).
+Her aunt recovered and lived another 21 years, passing away simply of old age.
+Rene and her aunt's doctor began experimenting with the herbal tea and began research using mice.
 The doctor, Dr. R.O.
-Fisher, began using it on his terminally ill patients, and some improved greatly.
+Fisher, initiated use of essiac with his terminally ill patients, and some improved greatly.

-The eight-herb essiac formula varied slightly over the years from the original essiac that the woman received from the medicine man in 1892.
-In fact, there are some variations of the eight herb formula today.
+The eight herb essiac formula was varied slightly over the years from the original essiac that the woman received from the Ojibway medicine man in 1892.
 These changes happened as part of a natural testing process whereby patients were monitored and their results observed.
 In 1959, Rene Caisse went to the Brusch Medical Clinic in Cambridge, Mass. to join Dr. Charles Armao Brusch, MD.
 She became partners with Dr. Brusch with the intent of forming the "Rene Caisse Cancer Research Foundation," a charitable foundation which would have the purpose of utilizing this treatment for cancer in humans.
-Rene was provided with rooms for her use at the clinic and all her expenses were taken care of.
+Rene was provided rooms for her use at the clinic and all her expenses were taken care of.
 Rene and Charles Brusch remained partners, co-developers and co-owners until her death in 1978 at the age of 91.

-Dr. Brusch, President Kennedy's physician, had developed an interest in other natural forms of healing.
-His objective always the 'well-being' of the patient, which made him a pioneer of sorts.
-He had set up the first acupuncture clinic to collect research data, and it was operating in his medical clinic when Rene Caisse arrived in 1959.
-He was the first doctor in the Western hemisphere to initiate a plan similar to Medicare within his clinic for those without money for medical help.
-He was extremely interested in herbs and their power to heal, which he learned from a long-time friend, a master herbalist out of Missouri.
+Dr. Brusch, President Kennedy's physician, had developed an interest in other natural forms of healing years ago.
+His objective always prioritizing the "well-being" of the patient at all costs, which made him a pioneer of sorts.
+He had set up the first acupuncture clinic that existed to collect research data, and this clinic was operating in his medical clinic when Rene Caisse arrived in 1959.
+He was the first doctor in the Western hemisphere to initiate a plan similar to Medicare within his clinic to aid those without money in receiving medical help.
+He was extremely interested in herbs and their power to heal, which he learned from a long-time friend, a master herbalist based out of Missouri.

-The objective at Dr. Brusch's clinic was to prove the merits of this simple, non-toxic, herbal formula called eight-herb essiac.
-The formula had been used with great success on so many terminally ill patients but Dr. Brusch wanted to do even better.
-They began their research on the eight-herb essiac using oral treatment only.
+The objective at Dr. Brusch's clinic was to prove the merits of this simple, non-toxic herbal formula called eight herb essiac.
+The formula had been used with great success on so many terminally ill patients - but Dr. Brusch wanted to do even better.
+Rene Caisse and Dr. Brusch began their research on the eight-herb essiac using oral treatment only.
 No other medication was used and the herbs were given on an empty stomach.
 In the hope of identifying the active ingredient, they experimented with variations of solutions to be injected, each vial containing a different herb.
-This failed to isolate one single herb, proving that effective results are obtained synergistically though the unique combination of the eight herbs in the correct proportions.
+This failed to isolate one single herb as being the difference-maker, proving that effective results are obtained synergistically though the unique combination of the eight essiac herbs combined in the correct proportions.